SchwarzIT/sap-usi-logging-api/docs/CONTRIBUTING.md

 # How to contribute
 ## Inherited rules
 The rules listed in the [CONTRIBUTING.md of our main repository][USI_CONTRIBUTING] also apply here.

-This file adds some project specific rules to that baseline.
+This file just adds project specific rules to that baseline.

 ## Please use "Oldschool ABAP"
 As mentionned in the [README.md][README] this project is intended to be compatible with 7.00 and should run on "virtually any SAP system".